Dual-Layer Sun Protection

 Use with Insect Repellents: May cause the loss of up to 30% of the SPF protection level.

 If your environment includes several of the above, you may need to consider using a higher SPF level or more closely monitor your skin, especially the areas of thinner skin.
 If your environment includes more than several of the above, then you really need to watch your skin closely and take other precautions as well, such as more sun protecting clothing, hats, and staying out of the sun at peak times.

 All sunscreens will burn your eyes if the lotion is rubbed into the eye area during application.
-Once applied to cool dry skin the better sunscreens, such as a bonding base formula, will not migrate — that is, run down into the eyes from the forehead while sweating or in the water.
+Once applied to cool dry skin, the better sunscreens like our bonding base formula, will not migrate — that is, run down into the eyes from the forehead while sweating or in the water.
 Older formulas which were designed to work above the skin may still migrate when exposed to water or sweat.

 Follow @SawyerProducts on